Row-Bell/Homework_01/.ipynb_checkpoints/README-checkpoint.md

 - If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

-  - _I would advise Coinbase to continue and even extend their crypto education offering.
-Right now there are otpions for people with Coinbase accounts to receive altcoins for just taking quick class.
-This gets people excited about the possibilities of cryptocurrency and also has Coinbase as the face of their first interaction with cryptocurrency - thus creating a customer._

-  - _Another suggestion would be to offer more options to earn extra crypto to the crypto sittin in users accounts at a higher interest rate._

 - Why do you think that offering this product or service would benefit the company?

-  - _I think this will bring more users to Coinbase.
-Since most people invested into cryptocurrencies are already in the market, offering something like P2P lending would bring more people to Coinbase's platform._

 - What technologies would this additional product or service utilize?

-  -

 - Why are these technologies appropriate for your solution?

-  -

 Sources: